jeetelongname/jeetelongname.github.io/blog-hugo/content/posts/dr-strange-critique.md

 movie...

 BTW this is an adaptation from a long discord message I posted in the [doom emacs discord server](https://doomemacs.org/discord) so...
-Hi Legion!
+Hi Lejon!
 I guess.

 #### **Spoilers ahead, you have been warned** {#spoilers-ahead-you-have-been-warned}